On the Nash Problem over 3-Fold Terminal Singularities of Type cAx/2: Nash Valuations for 3-Fold Gorenstein Terminal Singularities

 Let $(X,p)$ be a germ of 3-fold Gorenstein terminal singularity.
 In this final section, we establish a partial result in support of Conjectures A and B, and provide some examples as evidence (notice that Conjectures A and B are the same because the minimal discrepancy of a 3-fold Gorenstein terminal singularity is $1$ by \cite[Theorem 0.1]{Mar96}).

-We use the set-up developed in \ref{sec:NashEqn}.
-The following result follows directly. \begin{theorem} Let $(X,p)$ be a 3-fold Gorenstein terminal singularity, let $\pi:\widebar{X}\to X$ be a divisorial contraction with minimal discrepancy (it is $1$ in this case), and let $E=\pi^{-1}(p)$ be its exceptional prime divisor.
+We use the set-up developed in \ref{sec:NashEqn}, and the result follows directly. \begin{theorem} Let $(X,p)$ be a 3-fold Gorenstein terminal singularity.
+Let $\pi:\widebar{X}\to X$ be a divisorial contraction with minimal discrepancy (it is $1$ in this case), and let $E=\pi^{-1}(p)$ be its exceptional prime divisor.
 Assume that the singularities of $\widebar{X}$ are terminal cyclic quotient or Gorenstein terminal.
 Then there is an exceptional prime divisor over $X$ with discrepancy $1$ that induces a Nash valuation.
-In other words,
+In other words, Moreover, if every exceptional prime divisor over $X$ computing the minimal discrepancy can be obtained by a divisorial contraction with minimal discrepancy to $X$, then $\mathrm{val}_{E}$ is a Nash valuation of $X$. \end{theorem} \begin{proof} If $\mathrm{val}_{E}$ is Nash for $X$, then we are done.
+If not, then there is an exceptional prime divisor $F$ over $X$ such that $\mathrm{val}_{F}$ is Nash for $X$, and $\mathrm{val}_{F}<_{X}\mathrm{val}_{E}$ by Proposition~\ref{prop:mininash}.